NigelFinegan5p/project-1/README.md

 -   See our service and package offers with clear structure & pricing.
 -   Find information about the agency and their location.
 -   Find the location and contact details of the agency.
+-   Look for reviews and testimonials to gauge their reputation.
+-   Seeking quotes and proposals from multiple providers to compare pricing and capabilities.

 ### Site Owner Objectives